hm-lang/core/proposals/README.md

 ```

 Here is an example without a container, which is still surprising, because
-the argument appears to be immutable.
+the argument appears to be readonly.
 Again, it's not recommended to write your code like this;
 but these are edge cases that might pop up in a complex code base.

 ```